stat6250-w18/course-questions-wiki/week-03/README.md

 - Question (ljiang11−stat6250): why the format is important?
 - Answer (ljiang11−stat6250): Because SAS is free free format, keeping an organized format would be easier for developers to read.
 - *Question* (jcanfield3-stat6250): What makes the Quit function different than the Run function?
+- Answer (asharda-stat6250):Though the RUN statement is not always required between steps in a SAS program, using it can make the SAS program easier to read and debug, and it makes the SAS log easier to read.
+Quit is used to end a procedure.
 - Question (lceballos-stat6250): Will a program run if the PROC or run are not in column one?
 - Answer (lceballos-stat6250): It would run but it won't be easy to read which makes it difficult to understand the purpose of the program.
 - Question (ldeng11−stat6250): What are the good practing rules/styles you should follow if you want to write an easy-to-read and easy-to-maintain code?